Luke Moore

-Luke Isaacc Moore (born 13 February 1986) is an English former professional footballer who played as a striker.
-Moore represented England at England U21 level and is the younger brother of former professional footballer Stefan Moore.
+Luke Isaac Moore (born 13 February 1986) is an English former professional footballer who played as a striker.
+He represented England at England U21 level.
+He is the younger brother of former professional footballer Stefan Moore and uncle to current Aston Villa youth team player Kobei Moore.

 Club career

 Aston Villa

 As a youngster, Moore played for Romulus and Tame Valley Primary School.
 As a member of Aston Villa's youth academy, he was prohibited from appearing for his secondary school, Hodge Hill college, but nevertheless appeared in "a couple of cup games" for the school.
 Moore is the younger brother of the former Queens Park Rangers and Aston Villa striker Stefan Moore.
 Together they were a crucial part of the Villa FA Youth Cup winning team of 2002.
 In April 2002, Moore moved onto YTS status and then in February 2004, he signed his professional contract with the club.

 In December 2003, Moore was loaned to Wycombe Wanderers, who had failed in their approach for him earlier in the season.
 He made his Wycombe Wanderers début in a 1–1 draw against Notts County on 13 December 2003.
 Moore only had to wait until his next game, against AFC Bournemouth to score his début goal in a 2–0 victory.
 On 3 January 2004, he scored his first career hat-trick in a 4–1 home win over Grimsby Town.
 His loan spell at Wycombe Wanderers ended shortly after.

 Upon his return to Aston Villa, Moore made his first-team debut, as a substitute in a 2–2 draw against Birmingham City.
 At the start of the 2004–05 season, he made his first appearance of the season, coming on as a late substitute, in a 2–0 win against Southampton in the opening game of the season.
 Since then, Moore found himself in and out of the starting line–up in the first team, as he found himself in a competition with Juan Pablo Ángel, Carlton Cole and Darius Vassell over the striker position.
 As a result, Moore appeared in the first team, mostly coming on as a substitute.
-It wasn't until on 5 February 2005 when Moore made his first starts for Aston Villa and played the whole game, as they lost 3–1 against Arsenal.
+On 5 February 2005, when Moore made his first starts for Aston Villa and played the whole game, as they lost 3–1 against Arsenal.
 His first senior goal for Villa came in the 2–0 victory against Middlesbrough on 5 March 2005.
 At the end of the 2004–05 season, he went on to make twenty–two appearances and scoring once in all competitions.
 Shortly after, Moore signed a contract extension with the club, signing a three–year contract with a 12-month option extension.